 Many of these grants are for large sums of money.
 They can start at $150,000 and increase depending on the project and goals of the initiatives.

 Small Business Grants at the State and Regional Level

 State and regional governments can provide grant money to help spur business development.
 However, this money can be difficult to obtain, and when money is available, it requires businesses to meet the objectives or mission of the government initiatives.
-These initiatives are often for specific tasks or functions that a government agency wishes to achieve.
+These initiatives are often for specific tasks that a government agency wishes to achieve.

 The United States Department of Commerce publishes information about grant money that may be available, but it redirects people to the System for Award Management (SAM) database.
 Many agencies seem to be transitioning to federal resources such as SAM and Grants.gov, perhaps to streamline access to the information.

 Small business owners may find some grants available at the state level by referencing the United States Economic Development Administration, which lists resources by state.